Skip to Content

 a stack of ginger sandwich cookies with pumpkin ganache filling

 Originally, I planned to make a ginger cookie with a white chocolate ganache filling.
-It’s a recipe I’ve had in my draft folder for ages.

 Of course fall is the perfect time of year to make ginger cookies.
 As I was making the white chocolate ganache for the filling the idea just popped into my head to try mixing some pumpkin puree into the ganache.

 I wasn’t sure if it would set up enough with the puree mixed in.
 But, happily, it did.
 And it is delicious.
 And it is light and airy.
 And the flavors work perfectly together.
+I hope you love these cookies as much as I do.

-a pastry bag piping pumpkin ganache on a ginger cookie
+a piping bag piping ganache on cookies.

 a stack of Ginger Sandwich Cookies with pumpkin ganache